alecgunnar/online-courses/docs/deploying-the-application.md

 ## Configuration

 In the `config` directory, you should see a file named `private.yml`.
 It was created by the install script.
 Right now, it should contain the default configuration.
-You will need to update these values, and setup the webserver.
+You will need to update these values, and setup the web server.

 Read through the following sections to learn how to configure your application.